-• In Ecuador, the Selvalegre Training School trained over 800 workers in construction techniques, safety, and sustainable practices, improving their job opportunities and raising standards in the sector.
+In Ecuador, the Selvalegre Training School trained over 800 workers in construction techniques, safety, and sustainable practices, improving their job opportunities and raising standards in the sector.
 As part of our commitment to professionalization, in 2023 we opened the Selvalegre Academy, aimed at recent graduates from architecture and civil engineering programs.
 This academy has already benefited 500 young people, building their technical skills and offering them access to a network of key contacts in the industry.

-In Peru, we promoted the UNACEM Cantera program, a free online professional training and certification platform developed in alliance with Instituto CAPECO.
+- investing in construction materials for various water systems in the communities of Otavalo, we benefited - CELEPSA also promoted a project to optimize the use of water resources through the lining of irrigation - Infrastructure development must be accompanied by training for professionals and workers to guarantee its quality and safety.
+As part of our infrastructure focus, we promoted shared value programs through training aimed at building capacities in the construction sector and contributing to the consolidation of more - In Peru, we promoted the UNACEM Cantera program, a free online professional training and certification platform developed in alliance with Instituto CAPECO.
 This space is designed to support master builders in their technical development and the formalization of construction processes in the country through 19 free courses and tools.